SuperNETorg/dockerfiles/README.md

 ```
 ### JENKINS MASTER
 To setup Jenkins Master on a given node/server run shell/bash script `jenkins_setup.sh` in terminal.
 Follow the below instructions:
+- Go to JenkinsMaster directory.
 - Make script executable by running command `chmod -f u+x jenkins_setup.sh`
-- Run the script by running command `./JenkinsMaster/jenkins_setup.sh`
+- Run the script by running command `./jenkins_setup.sh`
 If above command executes without any error then Jenkins Master will be setup in a container.

 To display all docker containers run following command: